 Brighton & Hove Food Partnership

-Therapeutic gardening groups in Brighton, including activities for older people and those living with dementia.
+Therapeutic gardening groups in Brighton & the South Downs, including activities for those living with mental health difficulties & dementia.

 Centre for Ecotherapy